romaannaeem/romaannaeem/README.md

 # Hey! 👋🏽 I'm Romaan
 - 👋 I'm a full-stack web developer currently working with the MERN stack.
 - 💻 I’m currently working as a technical co-founder of a startup (top secret for now!).
-- 🧠 I have an insatiable thirst for knowledge and am interested in history, technology, philosophy, geopolitics, and how things work, to name a few!
+- 🧠 I have an insatiable thirst for knowledge and am interested in history, technology, and aviation.
-- 🎮 I play a ton of strategy games (anyone else into Paradox games??)
 - 🇨🇦 Proudly Canadian! 🇨🇦
 - 📫 You can reach me at romaan.naeem@outlook.com, or on twitter [@romaanster](https://twitter.com/romaanster)